Bubbling complex projective structures with quasi-Fuchsian holonomy: Geometric decomposition in holonomy

-Moreover if $C$ is incompressible (e.g. $C=S$) then $eu(\rho_C)=\chi(C)$. \end{thm} Under the same hypothesis of \ref{indexformula} the following can be deduced \begin{cor} If $k^\pm$ denotes the number of positive/negative branch points of $\sigma$, then $2\chi(\sigma^-)=k^+-k^-$. \end{cor} In particular in \qf holonomy there is always an even number of branch points, so that $\mathcal{M}_{2k+1,\rho}$ are all empty. \begin{ex} If $\sigma$ is unbranched, every geometric component carries an unbranched complete hyperbolic metric by \ref{geometryinqfholonomy}; as a consequence all real curves have index $0$, and in particular they are essential by \ref{trivialholopositiveindex}.
-On the other hand in the branched case real curves can have positive index and be non essential; as an example consider the simple bubbling of \ref{ex_bubhyp}, where there is exactly one contractible real component with index $1$. \end{ex}
+Moreover if $C$ is incompressible (e.g. $C=S$) then $eu(\rho_C)=\chi(C)$. \end{theorem} Under the same hypothesis of Theorem \ref{indexformula} the following can be deduced \begin{corollary} If $k^\pm$ denotes the number of positive/negative branch points of $\sigma$, then $2\chi(\sigma^-)=k^+-k^-$. \end{corollary} In particular in \qf holonomy there is always an even number of branch points, so that $\mathcal{M}_{2k+1,\rho}$ are all empty. \begin{example} If $\sigma$ is unbranched, every geometric component carries an unbranched complete hyperbolic metric by Lemma \ref{geometryinqfholonomy}; as a consequence all real curves have index $0$, and in particular they are essential by Lemma \ref{trivialholopositiveindex}.
+On the other hand in the branched case real curves can have positive index and be non-essential; as an example consider the simple bubbling of Example \ref{ex_bubhyp}, where there is exactly one contractible real component with index $1$. \end{example}